-- Massachusetts Department of Public Health (MDPH) has listed Springfield as high-risk (Red) for COVID-19 cases: 8+ cases per 100,000 for a 14 day period - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
-Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - o Requirements for businesses to adhere to the regulation - o Law enforcement and public health officials will enforce regulation - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing aspects - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
-Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations results showed tactical strategy worked - o Total population tested 189 individuals - 12 positives / 6.34% - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020 - Homeless triage tenting facility was taken down July 30, 2020 - o Friends of the Homeless have worked with the city to establish a plan for the transition - City of Springfield team collaborated with Mercy Hospital for testing of the homeless population in the Western Massachusetts region in the City of Northampton and the Town of Amherst 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health, Baystate Health, AMR, and Fallon EMS held additional free testing sites across the city - o In conjunction with the Stop the Spread Initiative, the City of Springfield and Tapestry Health offered additional testing sites for residents throughout the City every Wednesday and Friday from August 19, 2020 to September 4, 2020. - o America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - o Fallon EMS has collaborated with the City in joining with the Commonwealth's Stop the Spread initiative by offering testing at STCC - Stop the Spread initiative extended until October 31, 2020 with AFC Urgent Care, AMR and Fallon EMS
+- Massachusetts Department of Public Health (MDPH) has listed Springfield as high-risk (Red) for COVID-19 cases: 8+ cases per 100,000 for a 14 day period - Continues to monitor potential COVID-19 cluster locations across the city - Continues to monitor stores and locations, and reviewing compliance with the Governor's public health order for face coverings and reopening aspects.
+Commissioner Caulton-Harris continues to personally visit a number of stores and locations - Health Department will focus outreach in zip codes with significant high positive COVID-19 cases - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - o Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - o Requirements for businesses to adhere to the regulation - o Law enforcement and public health officials will enforce regulation - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing aspects - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
+Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations results showed tactical strategy worked - o Total population tested 189 individuals - 12 positives / 6.34% - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - Last day of service for homeless triage facility was Saturday, June 13, 2020 - Homeless triage tenting facility was taken down July 30, 2020 - o Friends of the Homeless have worked with the city to establish a plan for the transition - City of Springfield team collaborated with Mercy Hospital for testing of the homeless population in the Western Massachusetts region in the City of Northampton and the Town of Amherst 172 individuals tested - Continuing to review city's phased reopening plan - City of Springfield COVID-19 hotline (413) 750-3250 - As part of the Commonwealth's Stop the Spread initiative the City of Springfield and the state Department of Public Health, in partnership with AFC Urgent Care, Tapestry Health, Baystate Health, AMR, and Fallon EMS held additional free testing sites across the city - o In conjunction with the Stop the Spread Initiative, the City of Springfield and Tapestry Health offered additional testing sites for residents throughout the City every Wednesday and Friday from August 19, 2020 to September 4, 2020. - America Medical Response joined the Commonwealth's Stop the Spread initiative by offering additional free COVID-19 testing in Springfield at the Eastfield Mall. - Fallon EMS has collaborated with the City in joining with the Commonwealth's Stop the Spread initiative by offering testing at STCC

-- City of Springfield Department of Health and Human Services announced that over 5,000 testing has been done at testing centers in collaboration with the Commonwealth's Stop the Spread initiative - HHS is reminding residents that it is Flu season and to take the proper precautions and get your flu shot - Free Flu clinics for Springfield residents - Thursday, October 8 @ St. Catherine's of Siena 85 flu shots given - Thursday, October 15 @ Raymond Jordan Senior Center
+- Stop the Spread initiative extended until December 31, 2020 with AFC Urgent Care, AMR and Fallon EMS - HHS is reminding residents that it is Flu season and to take the proper precautions and get your flu shot - o Free Flu clinics for Springfield residents - Thursday, October 8 @ St. Catherine's of Siena 85 flu shots given - Thursday, October 15 @ Raymond Jordan Senior Center